Lookup-Ninja/PII/CONTRIBUTE.md

 **!!
 Make sure you have a `,` after the closing bracket**

-_You don't need the line begining with // in your final submission._
+_You don't need the line beginning with // in your final submission._